yanzhenjie/Album/README.md

 7. Configure the album's number of columns, configure the album if there is a camera.
 8. Gallery preview multiple pictures, preview can be anti-election.
 9. Support for custom LocalImageLoader, such as: `Glide`, `Picasso`, `ImageLoder`.
+10. Support and use the image crop library [Durban](https://github.com/yanzhenjie/Durban).

 # Screenshot
 Please experience [download apk](https://github.com/yanzhenjie/Album/blob/master/sample-release.apk?raw=true).